Gamma Flight: Alpha Flight Space Program version

-After Hulk escaped from General Reginald Fortean's custody, a depowered Walter Langkowski formed a new version of Gamma Flight to go after Hulk by starting with Puck as its first member.
+After Hulk escaped from Reginald Fortean's custody, a depowered Walter Langkowski formed a new version of Gamma Flight to go after Hulk, with Puck as its first member.

 Walter and Gamma Flight arrived at the area where the gamma bomb first turned Bruce Banner into Hulk.
 As Hulk fought Gamma Flight, Absorbing Man absorbed the leftover gamma radiation that enabled the One-Below-All to plunge New Mexico into its Below-Place.
-After Hulk defeated the One-Below-All, Walter and Gamma Flight were returned to Earth where Absorbing Man joined the group.
+After Hulk defeated the One-Below-All, Walter and Gamma Flight were returned to Earth, where Absorbing Man joined the group.

 With Titania as its latest member, Walter and Gamma Flight ran into Doc Samson who reveals to them Hulk's plans to wipe out the human civilization.

 Arriving in Reno, Nevada, Walter and Gamma Flight found the Subject B husk that the U.S. Hulk Operations placed Rick Jones' body in.
 They take it to the Alpha Flight Low-Orbit Space Station for study.
-Wearing the Hulkbuster-Redeemer armor, General Fortean raided the Alpha Flight Low-Orbit Space Station to reclaim the Subject B husk.
-While taking out the Gamma Flight members, Fortean also shoots Walter to make him pay for the deaths his Sasquatch form caused before making off with the Subject B husk.
+Wearing the Hulkbuster-Redeemer armor, Fortean raided the Alpha Flight Low-Orbit Space Station to reclaim the husk.
+While taking out the Gamma Flight members, Fortean also shoots Walter to make him pay for the deaths his Sasquatch form caused before making off with the husk.
 Gamma Flight teleported themselves to the U.S. Hulk Operation's base at Gloom Lake in Area 51 to attack it.
-While the U.S. Hulk Operations anticipated their arrival, Doc Samson was shocked when General Fortean had merged with the Subject B husk.
-The confrontation was interrupted when Hulk, Rick Jones, Betty Ross/The Harpy, and Jackie McGee raided the base.
+While the U.S. Hulk Operations anticipated their arrival, Doc Samson was shocked when Fortean merged with the husk.
+The confrontation was interrupted when Hulk, Rick Jones, Betty Ross/Harpy, and Jackie McGee raided the base.